aytchell/jsonfsm/README.md

 #### entry/exit behaviors

 The entries `onEntry` and `onExit` are optional.
-If present, they contain the behaviors to be executed when the state is entered (via transition).
+If present, they contain arrays of behaviors to be executed when the state is entered or left (via transition).
 This happens even if the target state of a transition is the state itself ("self-transition").